jakebalek25/jakebalek25.github.io/_posts/2024-05-13-Hitting-Runner-Second-No-Outs.md

 extra
 ![Table showing the distribution of events for the at-bat following in extra innings](/images/secondbasecountextras.png){: width="90%"}
 We can also look into how teams are much more likely to attempt a sacrifice bunt by comparing the distribution of events during extra innings and regular innings.

+Whats interesting is that, according to delta home win expectancy, there are many more "good" at-bats during extra innings with a runner on 2nd and no one out.
+During regular innings, only 33.6% of at-bats result in a "good" at-bat.
+In extra innings, 47.4% of at-bats result in "good" at-bats.
+This could be because within the last inning of a game a single run is much more crucial than in the first few innings of a game.
+So, by sacrificing a runner to third, it would be worth more delta home win expectancy.
+Overall, teams should look into trying to sacrifice the runner to third more often than allowing a hitter to swing away in late-game situations.
+A runner at third with one out is more valuable than a runner at second with no outs in a late game situation.